 Unlike the high prices you can expect to pay for a cut of filet mignon or even a ribeye, pot roast is best prepared with tougher cuts of meat like chuck roast , brisket and round.

 The tougher the meat, the better the pot roast-and there's a science behind it.
-When cooked low and slow, the collagen in the meat breaks down into gelatin and turns the cooking liquid into a smooth sauce along with tenderizing the meat.
+When cooked low and slow, the collagen in the meat breaks down into gelatin and turns the cooking liquid into a smooth sauce along with turning the meat into fork-tender goodness.

 3. It gets you out of the kitchen.